youhengzhou/json-crud-engine/README.md

 type `d` followed by a string to delete the dictionary with that name

-type `i` followed with a key value pair to insert a key value pair
+type `lc` followed with a key value pair to initialize the new local memory

-type `e` followed with a key to remove that key value pair
+type `lr` followed with no other commands to retrieve the dictionary or a key to retrieve that key value pair

+type `lu` followed with a key value pair to insert into the local memory

-type `o` followed with a key to remove that key value pair
+type `ld` followed with a key to remove that key value pair